abenkoula71/indian-food-react/README.md

 Your app is read to behu.o/ate-rc-ap/docdeplyment) forme irm **Note: ths is  -wayoperation.
 Once yoconfiguriochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiurationfileand teransitive depeecie (webpak, Babel, ESLint,et right intoyour project so you have full control over them.
 All of the commands excet `ejet` wil still wrk, but they ill pont to the copied scripts so you can tweak them.
 At hs point you’re on your own
 You don’t have to ever ue `ejec`.
 The curated featue set is uitable fo small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we derstan hat this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However we derstan hat this tool wouldn’t be useful if you couldn’t customize it when you are ready for it
 You can learn more i the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org